 11. The Yellowhammer, also known as the Northern Flicker which is a species of woodpecker, became the Alabama state bird in 1927.

 12. Alabama has 60 miles of shoreline along the gulf coast and an additional 600 miles of tidal shoreline along coastal bays, bayous, and rivers.
+Still, Alabama is not the US state with the most mile of shoreline (including lakes).

 13. Alligators live mainly in the southern third of the sate of Alabama and can be found near lakes, rivers, ponds.